 - Complete a home inspection on the home you’re considering: In some highly competitive situations, some buyers may choose to forgo a home inspection to make their offer more attractive to the seller.
 If you have time before submitting your offer, consider a pre-inspection.
 This simply means that you get a home inspection prior to submitting an offer so that you already understand any concerns the inspection may turn up.
 Although you’re spending money before even putting an offer in, it may be well worth it.

-- Don’t stress about cosmetic touches or design choices: Some buyers don’t have a vision when looking at homes – this not uncommon.
+- Don’t stress about cosmetic touches or design choices: There are some things you’d likely wish you knew before buying a home and those are stressful.
+Some buyers don’t have a vision when looking at homes – this not uncommon.
 There are buyers who will turn down a home that meets all the physical criteria because they can’t see past differences in décor (think carpet and wall colour).
 A little labour and paint are inexpensive and you can do this after you move in.
 There are better deals to be had for buyers who can see past the small stuff and are willing to put in a little work upon ownership.

 - Work with a Realtor who knows the area: Neighbourhood trends, school districts, walkability and local amenities are tough to change later – this is why it’s best to get your location right the first time around.
 Work with a Guelph Realtor® who knows the areas you’re considering and can provide you with more information than simply recent comparable sales.
 It’s recommended that you meet a few local Realtors® when making a decision to buy a home to understand their strategies, insights and compatibility with you as a home buyer.